Goliworks/Quark/README.md

 - Native IPv6 support (alongside IPv4) thanks to dual-stack sockets.
 - HTTP/2 by default for HTTPS connections.
 - Load balancing with support for Round Robin, Weighted Round Robin, and IP Hash algorithms.
-- Simple capabilities for serving static files.
+- Full static content serving capabilities for files, static websites, and single-page applications.

 ## Installation and configuration